stevejefferson/trac2gitea/README.md

 ```
 trac2gitea [options] <trac-root> <gitea-root> <gitea-user> <gitea-repo>
 Options:
       --db-only                        convert database only
       --default-assignee username      username to assign tickets to when trac assignee is not found in Gitea - defaults to <gitea-user>
       --default-author username        username to attribute content to when trac author is not found in Gitea - defaults to <gitea-user>
       --default-wiki-author username   username to attribute Wiki content to when trac author is not found in Gitea - defaults to <gitea-user>
+      --verbose                        verbose output
+      --wiki-convert-predefined        convert Trac predefined wiki pages - by default we skip these
       --wiki-dir string                directory into which to checkout (clone) wiki repository - defaults to cwd
       --wiki-only                      convert wiki only
       --wiki-url string                URL of wiki repository - defaults to <server-root-url>/<gitea-user>/<gitea-repo>.wiki.git
 ```

 * `<trac-root>` is the root of the Trac project filestore containing the Trac config file in subdirectory `conf/trac.ini`